About this course

 - Social sciences: criminology, politics, or sociology

-When you complete your UCAS application, list your pathway subject under ‘further details’ in the ‘choices’ section.
-This helps us allocate places on your chosen subject.
+When completing your UCAS application, list your pathway subject under ‘Further details’ in the ‘Choices’ section.
+This helps us allocate places on your preferred subject.

 Year in industry

-You may also be eligible to apply to undertake the University’s Year in Employment.
-(YIE).
-This offers you a great opportunity to complete a work placement between Year 2 and Year 3 of your degree and will help you develop work-based skills.
-You can choose a placement in any sector you like, whether it’s aligned to your degree or in a completely new area of interest.
+You may be eligible to apply for the University’s Year in Employment (YIE).
+This allows you to complete a work placement between Year 2 and Year 3 of your degree.

 Year abroad

-This course includes a study abroad year at one of our partners in Europe, North America, Australia or Asia.
-This is a fantastic way to broaden your cultural horizons, take on new challenges, and add International experience to your CV.
+This course includes the option for a study abroad year at one of our partners in Europe, North America, Australia or Asia.

 It's also an opportunity to learn new skills and enhance your employability within the global marketplace.